GoodbyePlanet/graphql-twitter-api/README.md

 # graphql-twitter-api

-This is a simple example of using GraphQL to list Twitter User by providing User `screen_name`
+This is a simple example of using GraphQL to get Twitter User and User details by providing Twitter `screen_name`.

 ### How to start the application